shinji62/buildpack-pipeline/Readme.md

 !["Image"](images/img-pipeline.png)

+## Change with the v1.
+We are now doing a pipeline by buildpack, this is more flexible and more portable.

+We stop using env-conf, but we use the [pool-resource](https://github.com/concourse/pool-resource) this have two advantage :

+* Lock environment (like pcfdev) to run one buildpack pipeline at the time
+* Pass the environment configuration (replacing env-conf use in v1)

 #### Docker Images used
-We use the docker image [getourneau/alpine-cfcli-golang](https://github.com/shinji62/alpine-docker-cfcli-golang) Which containt the CF cli and golang on a an image based on alpine linux
+We use the docker image [getourneau/alpine-cfcli-golang](https://github.com/shinji62/alpine-docker-cfcli-golang) Which contain the CF cli and golang on a an image based on alpine linux

 ## Resources